Back to blogs

 • Crypto stays in your self-custody and is used only as reserves to support qualification, not as pledged collateral.

-Final thoughts Crypto loans and crypto mortgages are helping investors use their digital assets in the real world, especially for real estate transactions.
+Crypto loans and crypto mortgages are helping investors use their digital assets in the real world, especially for real estate transactions.
+As mainstream lending institutions begin to recognize crypto assets in underwriting, the options available to digital asset holders will only continue to expand.

 The opinions expressed in the Blog are for general informational purposes only and are not intended to provide specific advice or recommendations for any individual or on any specific security or investment product.